AjeetSingh02/Courses/deep_learning/Convolutional Neural Networks/Week1LectureScribbling.md

         - So basically the idea of making features more robust is just an intuition but its not a solid proof.

    - Max Pooling is done more often that Average Pooling.
 Average pooling is rarely used and most of the time in deeper layer.
+   - Padding can also be used but its almost never used in practice.
+   - There are no parameters in Pooling.
+Only Hyperparameters (f,s,p).
+So there is nothing for backpropagation to learn.

+Video: Neural Network Example
+    - What is called a layer in ConvNet (CNN)
+        - There are two conventions for it.
+First one which is mostly followed and followed by Andrew NG too is
+            - Convolution + pooling combined is 1 layer.
+The thought process is that generally a layer has parameters to learn but since max pooling doesnt have parameters and only hyperparameters it can't be called a layer.
+So thats why Convolution + pooling combined will be called 1 layer.
+        - The second one which is also followed by a lot of people is
+            - convolution is a seperate layer and pooling is a seperate layer